Cross ratios, translation lengths and maximal representations: Functoriality of generalized cross ratios

-\end{example} This additional normalization factor does not affect the proof of the following desired invariance property: \begin{lemma} Let $\alpha: V_1 \to V_2$ be an injective morphism of simple Jordan algebras.
+Throughout this subsection we fix simple Euclidean Jordan algebra $V_1, V_2$ and denote by $\mathcal D_j$ and $\check S_j$, $j=1,2$, the corresponding bounded symmetric domains and their Shilov boundaries respectively.
+In view of \eqref{CRKernel} the functoriality properties of $B_{\check S_j}$ are closely related to the transformation behaviour of the normalized kernel functions under morphisms.
+In the simple case, this behaviour is easy to describe: \begin{lemma}[Clerc-\O rsted] Let $\alpha: V_1 \to V_2$ be a morphism of simple Euclidean Jordan algebras.
 Denote by $\mathcal D_1$ and $\mathcal D_2$ respectively the corresponding bounded symmetric domains and by $\check S_1$ and $\check S_2$ the respective Shilov boundaries.
 Then for all $z,w \in\mathcal D_1 \cup \check S_1$ we have